Advertisement

 Bronwen’s tips for an eco-conscious home

-In the summer, the sun is higher in the sky and the sunlight only hits the front 50cm of the floor, in the winter it is lower in the sky and reaches almost to the back wall.
-This means the concrete is heated by the sun in the winter and retains heat because of the 100mm polystyrene insulation in it.
+In summer, the higher sun warms only the front 50cm of the floor, while in winter, the lower sun reaches almost to the back wall.
+The concrete absorbs the sun’s heat in winter and retains it thanks to the 100mm of polystyrene insulation beneath it.

 An image of the exterior of the home